Ryan Law

-Ryan James Law (born 8 September 1999) is an English professional footballer who plays as a left back for Yeovil Town on loan from Plymouth Argyle.
+Ryan James Law (born 8 September 1999) is an English professional footballer who plays as a left back for Truro City.

 Career

 Plymouth Argyle

 Whilst he was an academy player, Law featured on the bench for Argyle in a 5–2 EFL League One defeat to Gillingham on 5 May 2018, but did not come on.

 Law made his professional debut on 13 November 2018 in an EFL Trophy match between Argyle and EFL League Two side Newport County, where he started at left-back.
 Newport won the game 2–0.
 He moved on loan to Gloucester City in early 2019.

 Loan Spells

 On 19 July 2019 Law joined Truro City of the Southern League Premier South on a 28-day loan.
 The loan deal was then extended until 18 January 2020.
 On 19 January 2020 it was confirmed, that the deal had been extended once again, this time for the rest of the season.
 Due to the COVID-19 pandemic, the league season was cut short and declared null and void with Truro sitting top of the league at the time.

 On 15 March 2021, Law joined National League side Torquay United on a one-month loan deal.
 He returned to Plymouth on 15 April 2021 helping the club to six victories in the eight matches he played, his last appearance coming in a vital top of the table 1–0 victory over Sutton United.